-☐ If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- spitalized on the day that your membership ends, your hospital stay will be our plan until you are discharged (even if you are discharged after your new age begins).
 Section 4 We must end your membership in the plan in certain situations Section 4.1 When must we end your membership in the plan?
-We must end you ur membership in the plan if any of the following happen: ed that you no longer meet the eligibility requirements of your former employer, or trust administrator (plan sponsor). ☐ Your former eterminated. employer, union group or trust administrator's (plan sponsor's) contract with us is ☐ If you no long er have Medicare Part A and Part B. ☐ If you move o ut of our service area. ☐ If you are awa ay from our service area for more than 6 months. ☐ If you become e incarcerated (go to prison). \square If you are no onger a United States citizen or lawfully present in the United States. ☐ If you lie or w drug coverag ithhold information about other insurance you have that provides prescription e. information a mally give us incorrect information when you are enrolling in our plan and that ffects your eligibility for our plan.
-(We cannot make you leave our plan for this we get permission from Medicare first.) medical care lously behave in a way that is disruptive and makes it difficult for us to provide for you and other members of our plan.
+We must end you ur membership in the plan if any of the following happen: ed that you no longer meet the eligibility requirements of your former employer, or trust administrator (plan sponsor). ☐ Your former e terminated. employer, union group or trust administrator's (plan sponsor's) contract with us is ☐ If you no long ger have Medicare Part A and Part B. ☐ If you move o out of our service area. • ay from our service area for more than 6 months, or if you have activated the Passport Program, 9 months. • e or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area. \square If you becom e incarcerated (go to prison). $\hfill\Box$ If you are no longer a United States citizen or lawfully present in the United States. ☐ If you lie or w drug coverag ithhold information about other insurance you have that provides prescription e. information a onally give us incorrect information when you are enrolling in our plan and that ffects your eligibility for our plan.
+(We cannot make you leave our plan for this s we get permission from Medicare first.) medical care lously behave in a way that is disruptive and makes it difficult for us to provide for you and other members of our plan.
 (We cannot make you leave our plan for nless we get permission from Medicare first.) • eone else use your UnitedHealthcare member ID card to get medical care.
-(We you leave our plan for this reason unless we get permission from Medicare first.) • our membership because of this reason, Medicare may have your case d by the Inspector General. uired to pay the extra Part D amount because of your income and you do not pay vill disenroll you from our plan and you will lose prescription drug coverage.
+(We you leave our plan for this reason unless we get permission from Medicare first.) • our membership because of this reason, Medicare may have your case d by the Inspector General. • uired to pay the extra Part D amount because of your income and you do not pay vill disenroll you from our plan and you will lose prescription drug coverage.
 Where can you g et more information?